 Pirelli denies conservative approach to avoid criticism 14 March, 2014 Paul Hembery Pirelli boss Paul Hembery has denied that his company has decided to “go conservative” for the 2014 Formula 1 season after the tyre-exploding saga of last season.
 After 2013, when the quality and degradation of the tyres were regular paddock talking points, the Italian marque has had a low-profile start to Formula 1’s new era with reportedly a better and more durable product.
 Even the compound choice for Melbourne, where usually the very softest tyres can be used, has raised some eyebrows, but Hembery denied Pirelli has taken a conservative approach simply to quieten the damaging criticism of 2013.
 “No,” he insisted.
 “We did not take our decisions out of fear of criticism,” the Briton told German-language Spox.
 “It was just logical, because even now no one really knows how the cars with the new engines, the higher weight and less fuel will react with the tyres.”
 As for the obviously more conservative tyre choice in Melbourne, Hembery explained: “It is true that the choice appears cautious.
 “But it is so the teams can focus on their programmes rather than having to work so hard on understanding the tyres.”
 Hembery said that the criticisms of 2013, particularly those made by world champions Red Bull, have not affected Pirelli’s paddock relationships.
 “Last year is over,” he insisted.
 “We learned a lot, made changes.
 “What was expressed in the media is not always what is said behind closed doors,” added Hembery.
 “So we should let it go and instead look forward to the new season.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.